San Francisco Golden Gate RFC: History

 SFGG Rugby was formed in 2001 from the merger of the San Francisco Rugby Club and the Golden Gate Rugby Club.
 The club won the 2009 and 2011 Rugby Super League championships defeating Life University in the final both times, by 23–13 and 20–5 respectively.

 Ray Sheeran Field

 San Francisco Golden Gate RFC leased land and a former PX building from the city of San Francisco on Treasure Island in the summer of 2005 for the purpose of building a field and clubhouse.
-The facility was opened in November 2005 with a Grand Banquet/Dedication featuring former All Black captain Reuben Thorne and former US Eagle captain Dan Lyle.
-The pitch was formerly named for former club President and current Director Greg Rocca.
+The facility was opened in November 2005 with a grand banquet and dedication featuring former All Black captain Reuben Thorne and former US Eagle captain Dan Lyle.
+The pitch was formerly named for former club president and current director Greg Rocca.
 In March 2011, the pitch was renamed to Ray Sheeran Field.

 Ray Sheeran Field hosted the 2008, 2009, 2010, 2011, and 2012 USA Rugby National Club Sevens Championships.